MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 To this day, I remember the event clearly.
 It was a late January afternoon, my brothers and I walked to the top of the hill where I stood for a few moments staring down it as if I was a surfer looking at a large wave.
 Then, with nerves of steel, I climbed on my skateboard and started my descent.

 About 10 seconds into the ride and about 5 meters down the hill I suddenly had a feeling that this might not be a good idea.
-While my skateboard was doing really well and rapidly picking up speed, it occured to me that there were a few things I hadn't considered.
+While my skateboard was doing really well and rapidly picking up speed, it occurred to me that there were a few things I hadn't considered.

 Firstly, the road down this hill came to an abrupt stop at the bottom as it joined a T Junction.
 Cars traveling along the bottom of the hill had zero visibility of anything coming down it.
 This was fine for cars that had breaks, but not so great for a skateboard.

-Secondly, and probably more importantly, I wasn't dressed for the occaison.
+Secondly, and probably more importantly, I wasn't dressed for the occasion.
 I was wearing shorts and a T-Shirt with no protective gear.

 As these thoughts dawned on me and my speed rapidly increased I made the first good decision of that day - I jumped off.